 - 2. The Discharger shall promptly remove and relocate all waste discharged at the Facility in violation of this Order.
 If unable to do so, they shall submit a report to the Central Valley Water Board: explaining how the violative discharge(s) occurred, and why the waste(s) cannot be feasibly removed; and proposing waste acceptance program updates to prevent reoccurrences.
-If the infeasibility is economic, cost estimates shall be provided as part of the report.2 - 3.
-For landfill WMUs, the Discharger shall only use the materials described in Finding 14 as an alternative daily cover (ADC) for landfill WMUs, provided that other materials may be used if approved in writing by the Central Valley Water Board as meeting the standards of Title 27, section 20705. - 4.
-The Discharger shall not apply ADC materials to areas with drainage beyond contiguous landfill WMUs unless: - a.
-The Discharger demonstrate that resulting runoff will not pose a threat to surface water quality (accounting for sediment and suspended solids removal in a sedimentation basin); and
+If the infeasibility is economic, cost estimates shall be provided as part of the report. - 3.
+Treated Wood Waste shall not be discharged to the landfill WMU as specified above in Section B.1.
+The Discharger shall manage such waste in accordance with Health & Safety Code sections 25143.1.5 and 250150.7, and otherwise comply with Title 22, section 67386.3.
+In the event of a verified release from an authorized WMU containing treated wood waste, the Discharger shall suspend all discharges of treated wood waste until corrective action is terminated.

-2 Submission of this letter does not constitute approval for discharge.
+&lt;sup>2 Submission of this letter does not constitute approval for discharge.
 The Central Valley Water Board may direct the removal of waste not authorized under this Order.

-- b.
-The Central Valley Water Board approves the demonstration in writing. - 5.
-Notwithstanding Section B.1 and Table 10, Landfill Gas Condensate and Leachate from landfill WMUs shall not be discharged to other WMUs unless approved in writing by the Central Valley Water Board.
+4. As stated in Section B.1 and Table 10, Landfill Gas Condensate and Leachate from landfill the WMU shall not be discharged to the WMU unless approved in writing by the Central Valley Water Board.
 (See Title 27, § 20340.)